openedx/open-edx-proposals/oeps/oep-38-Data-Modeling.rst

    -  Use UTC time.

+   -  The preferred method for doing this in OpenedX Django applications is to inherit the "TimeStampedModel" class.

+   -  If for some reason you can not inherit from "TimeStampedModel" use the following naming conventions:

-   -  Created date should be named: “created_date”
+      -  Created date should be named: “created”

-   -  Updated date should be named: “modified_date”
+      -  Updated date should be named: “modified”

 -  Use a numeric foreign key(s)